Grampers-Dev/ethereum-transaction-viewer/README.md

 - Get transaction information for the latest block.
 - Retrieve the current Ethereum price and compare it to the latest block.
 - Specify the number of previous blocks to compare with the latest block.
+- Enter blockhash to compare a specific block.
 - Exit the program.